 - Make time for breaks and sleep.
 We talked about this in the last post, too much stress will only hinder your success.
 Most people have difficulty focusing for over 90 minutes, so any time spent studying past that without a break leads to diminishing returns.
 Stay energized, positive, and calm by stepping back when you need to, doing something fun, getting proper rest, nutrition and hydration.
 Just a friendly reminder!

-Ok, so those are some of my top studying tips.
+Ok, so those are some of my top computer science study tips.
 Even if you’re taking the rest of this weekend to enjoy Thanksgiving vacation, you can use these tips to hit the ground running when you’re ready to get back to studying!

 Become a More Confident Programmer

-I am also putting together a guide on how to learn programming, improve your problem-solving skills, and become a better, more confident programmer.
-If you are interested you can pre-order here.
+I’ve compiled a short ebook guide of tips on how to learn programming, improve your problem-solving skills, and become a better, more confident programmer.
+If you are interested you can download Confident Programmer Study Tips here.

 Feel free to share this content, or leave any questions in the comments section below!